Furniture Care

 X: Vacuum or brush lightly to remove soil.

-To do everything possible to protect your investment in your new furniture we recommend the STAINSAFE 5-YEAR FABRIC PROTECTION PLAN.
+To do everything possible to protect your investment in your new furniture we recommend the Furniture Care Protection plan.

 Wood breathes, expands and contracts.
 Each piece of furniture is one-of-a-kind and will respond to changes in humidity levels in your home.
 Any expansion of joints or seams will revert to original shape and size as seasons change.